zdlopez/zdlopez.github.io/about.md

 I am a software engineer focused on providing solutions.
 I believe that software and technology allows me to have a wider impact on the world.

+Beginning in January 2018, I joined the merchant team at [Postmates](http://www.postmates.com).
+I'm excited about the problem space that we work on and interested in seeing how teams work when total engineers > 100.

-Since April of 2015, I work at [FiveStars](http://www.fivestars.com) in engineering and I couldn't be happier.
-The culture, environment, and people are just what I was looking for as I made my career change.
+Prio to Postmates, I worked at [FiveStars](http://www.fivestars.com).
+The culture, environment, and people are just what I was looking for as I made my career change away from non-profits.

 I graduated from Hack Reactor Cohort 23 in March, 2015.
 I have a Computer Science and Computer Engineering BS from [UC Davis](http://ucdavis.edu) in 2004.